All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Calculation

 Eligible expenses are capped at 20M€ over a 12-month fiscal year.
 It enables a 30% tax reduction.
-In other words, the tax credit is capped at 6 M€ per fiscal year.
+In other words, the tax credit can be as high as € 6 million per fiscal year.

 Can the company this tax credit be accumulated with others?